-Chlorine dioxide (ClO2) levels in some buildings at Bleidorn was found to be too low.
-DPW adjusted the individual chlorination stations accordingly.
-In cases like this, DPW adjusted the chlorination procedure to re-establish standard chlorination levels.
+2 Chlorine dioxide (ClO2) levels in some buildings at Bleidorn were found either too low or too high in some of the monthly samples.
+DPW adjusted the individual chlorination stations accordingly to re-establish standard chlorination levels.

-If a system collecting fewer than 40 samples per month has two or more positive samples in one month, the system has a MCL violation.
+3 If a system collecting fewer than 40 samples per month has two or more positive samples in one month, the system has a MCL violation.

-U.S. ARMY GARRISON ANSBACH - Drinking Water Consumer Confidence Report FY 2023
+U.S. ARMY GARRISON ANSBACH - Drinking Water Consumer Confidence Report FY 2022